 To help you focus your reading, in the first class you will be given some problematics to track through the readings for the semester.
 This will help you to navigate these sometimes-complex texts and, if done throughout the course, will make the short essays much easier to write.
 A great way to read is to literally track problematics throughout the text.
 Further strategies will be discussed in class.

 the body/embodiment solidarity/conflict power/authority/the State materiality/humans-nonhumans history/time the sacred/ritual/religion

 Suggestions

 The readings for this course are all original texts and some in difficult language.
 The most important thing is to try to get through them and ask questions about passages or references you do not understand.
 Attendance and active participation in the course are crucial.

 Attendance & Participation

 Attendance and Participation is a huge part of this seminar-style course.
-This does not just mean showing up, but actively asking questions, giving comments, etc.
+This does not just mean showing up, but actively asking questions, giving comments, etc. Emailing and posting questions on blackboards is a great way to participate if you are shy about speaking in class.

 Evaluation

 Grade Item Percentage Due Date

-Reading Response 10% January 30
+Reading Response 10% TBD

-Short Essay 1 15% February 27
+Short Essay 1 15% TBD

-Short Essay 2 20% March 27
+Short Essay 2 20% TBD

-Final Paper 35% April 29
+Final Paper 35% May 5

 Attendance and 20%

 Participation

 Assignments

 - 1. Reading Response: Write a short response (300-400) examining one text through one problematic.
-Due January 30, Times New Roman, 12pt font.
+Due TBD, Times New Roman, 12pt font.
 1.5 Spacing.

 - 2. Short Essay 1: Write a short paper (800-1000 words) comparing how issues based on your chosen problematic are treated in two texts we have read to that point.
-Due February 27.
+Due TBD.
 Times New Roman, 12pt font.
 1.5 Spacing.

-- 3. Short Essay 2: Write a short paper (1400-1500 words) comparing how issues based on a problematic are treated in three texts we have read to that point.
-Due March 27.
+- 3. Short Essay 2: Write a short paper (800-1000 words) comparing how issues based on a problematic are treated in two texts we have read to that point (not same texts as Essay 1).
+Due TBD.
 Times New Roman, 12pt font.
 1.5 Spacing.

-- 4. Final Paper: Your final paper (2500-2800 words) should trace the transformations of a problematic through the course readings using at least 5 authors, and their contribution to the discipline, and will count for 40% of your final grade.
-Due April 29.
+- 4. Final Paper: Your final paper (2500-2800 words) should trace the transformations of a problematic through the course readings using at least 3 authors, and their contribution to the discipline.
+Due May 5.
 Times New Roman, 12pt font.
 1.5 Spacing.

 Assignment Submission is in a few steps.